• Chianti Rose Tomato

 Birch tomato is a determinate variety that is early and prolific.
 Deep red fruits have good texture, are mildly sweet and juicy.
 Three feet tall plants start producing early and are hardy and dependable.
 I especially loved the nice and tasty balance that the fruits had.
 Plants have to be staked because of large production.
 3-6 ounce fruits are deep red and begin to ripen about 70-75 days after transplant.
 They produce bunches of about 5-7 fruits that begin to ripen in quick succession.
 Perfect size tomatoes for munching on.
 These would also make great tomato juice.
 I made tomato stew with some too.
 Delicious!

-• Liz Birt Tomato
+• CJ Russian Tomato

 14/2/2021: Hi everyone.
 Just a quick note to say that due to COVID-19, we are still running behind on orders.
 Presently, processing time is about 5 days plus shipping.
 Please consider this before making your order. ~Curtis T Maters